 5 meters – 10 minutes – 5 years

-5 years of battery life for indoor tracking system
+5 years of battery life for indoor tracking systems

 10 minutes interval

-For most needs of indoor tracking system, location data is up to date with 10-minute reporting intervals for indoor tracking.
+For most needs of indoor tracking systems, location data is up to date with 10-minute reporting intervals for indoor tracking systems.
 In most cases, even 10-, 15- and 30- minute intervals are enough.
 It is possible to collect the data even more frequently.
 This will have an effect on the power consumption on the wireless anchors and asset tags.

 Most of the time sensor triggered data collection is recommended.
 The system collects the data when a change in the network happens.
 Benefits of wireless sensor triggered data collection include: